Pietro Accardi: Empoli

 On 22 September 2012, he joined Empoli until summer 2013.

 Post-playing career

 In 2014, Accardi was appointed as the team manager of Empoli.
 Two years later, he was promoted as the club's new sporting director.
+After ten years at Empoli in total, Accardi left the Tuscanian club in June 2024 to become the new sporting director of Sampdoria, with the aim to rebuild a squad to bring the club back to Serie A.